CodingDojoEpisodes/RefactoringWorkshop/What Is Refactoring.md

 1. G:<br>
 Why do I care if I write from scratch or just change the code.
 The essence stays the same!
 Cleaning up the mess.
 1. I:<br>
-Ok, Ok, those are good questions agin, let me try to explain.
+Ok, Ok, those are good questions again, let me try to explain.
 For me, Refactoring is like playing a game.
 I call this game Customer is In the Room.
 It means that when I refactor, a customer or any other stakeholder can always, at any point in time, challenge me to run under development software and I will be able to run the current code I’m working on, without any delays.
 With rewrite, you can not do that.
 You will only be able to run the software when you are done rewriting the unit.
 Now, that's a big difference.